 1. Gonjiam Psychiatric Hospital (Gonjiam: Haunted Asylum)

-Gonjiam: Haunted Asylum is a found footage horror film that's based on the real-life Gonjiam Psychiatric Hospital.
+Gonjiam: Haunted Asylum is a South Korean found footage horror film that's based on the real-life Gonjiam Psychiatric Hospital.

 The real building was abandoned due to non-paranormal reasons and never opened its doors for patients.
 In fact, it was open to the public, which led to it being a hot topic in all sorts of media.